dbochicchio/reactor-opensprinkler/README.md

 ## Support

 This is beta software, so expect quirks and bugs.
-Support is provided via https://smarthome.community/.
+Support is provided via [SmartHome Community](https://smarthome.community/).